Undistraction/undistraction-com/src/content/pages/home/main.md

 including [Gatsby](https://www.gatsbyjs.org/).

-I have recently taken some time out to improve my skills through working on a number of my own open-source projects.
+I have recently taken some time out to improve my skills through working on a number of my own open-source projects including:

 * [cssapi](https://github.com/Undistraction/cssapi) provides sites and apps
   using CSS-in-JS with a simple mechanism for defining, managing and accessing